josuegcp95/WeatherApp/README.md

 ## What I've Learned:
 - How to make network calls
-- How to convert JSON into Swift Models
+- How to parse JSON into Swift Models
 - How to work with collection views

 ---